I love a good salad and my favorite is a blackened chicken salad complete with all the toppings!

 *Timed properly all these tasks can be done at the same time.

 You notice I said hard-cooked and not hard-boiled.
-The reason most hard-cooked eggs are horrible or green is because we overcook them or boil them.
+The reason most hard-cooked eggs are horrible or green is that we overcook them or boil them.

 I will now share the secret to perfect hard-cooked eggs.